sivarajans/Handbook/Javascript_Regular_Expression_CheatSheet.md

 ## Use in String Functions

 1. `"string".match(/pattern/)` - provides the following output.
+If `g` global search then,
+Returns an array containing all the matched elements.
+else
-array - containing matched string in index 0 along with capturing group values
+array - containing matched string in index 0 along with capturing group values from index 1 to n.
-index - the matched index position
+index - the first matched index position
 input - original input string

-2. `"string".search(/pattern/)` - find the index of the position matched, else -1
+2. `"string".search(/pattern/)` - find the index of the first matched position, else -1

 3. `"string".split(/pattern/, limit)` - split based on given pattern and output as array, limit to find specified length.